Together for tomorrow

 Fashion Editor

 Tandekile Mkize is a fashion stylist with a distinct South African visual narrative.
 He contributes to a visual vernacular that intimates black love and limitless possibilities.
-His fashion and wardrobe styling has been featured in Jeremy Loops “In This town” music video featuring Ladysmith Black Mambazo and multiple publications.
+His fashion and wardrobe styling has been featured in Jeremy Loops “In This Town” music video featuring Ladysmith Black Mambazo and multiple publications.
 He reflects the future of fashion as sustainable and champions local fashion brands and labels.
 Mkize is the artistic director of digital fashion production house, Thug Alchemy which is a space for mixed-media experimentation that especially empowers young black creatives through collaboration to develop a community of young, black creative talent.

 Nobanzi Sokhuthu